The university is committed to ongoing, focused measurement and assessment of activities in support of the plan.

 Include employment outcomes of graduates in academic program reviews

-The university updated its Operations Manual in October 2023 to require employment outcomes as part of departmental and academic program reviews.
+The university updated its Policy Manual in October 2023 to require employment outcomes as part of departmental and academic program reviews.

 13-year average unless otherwise noted